acemod/ACE3/documentation/feature/protection.md

 ## 1. Overview

 ### 1.1 Tweaked protection values
-Fixes and tweaks the protection values of body armour, Helmets and uniforms.
+Fixes and tweaks the protection values of body armour, helmets and uniforms.

 ## 2. Dependencies